College Curriculum Committee

 Composition

-Nine faculty members—six from different departments in Arts and Sciences, two from the Hajim School, and one from the undergraduate business program—appointed by the Dean of the College.
+Nine faculty members—six from different departments in the School of Arts and Sciences, two from the Hajim School, and one from the undergraduate business program—appointed by the Dean of the College.
 In addition, the Dean of the College (or Associate Dean in his absence) serves as an ex officio voting member.
 The faculty members shall be distributed as equitably as possible among all the disciplines.
 One undergraduate student member who has been officially admitted into a major shall serve a one-year term.
 The chair shall be appointed by the Dean of the College from among the nine faculty members.

 Learn more:

-CCC Meeting Dates for Spring 2024
+CCC Meeting Dates for Fall 2024

 College Curriculum Committee Membership 2024